Nursing Non-Traditional/Accelerated Transfer Program

 -

 Service-oriented career at a service-oriented college: Service is built into our DNA here at the Mount, and it’s vital to who you’ll become as a nurse.
 It’s not just about practical skills in the School of Nursing: We’re also here to foster your empathy, compassion, and heart that will make you a truly great nurse.
+That's why you'll see our Nursing students planning and assisting with events, such as our blood drive, each semester.

 -